-One day, he was covering asbestos on a hospital’s boiler pipes with duct tape.
+In 1997, Simpson was covering asbestos on a hospital’s boiler pipes with duct tape.
 Using a potent aerosol glue in poorly ventilated rooms resulted in him falling off his ladder and hitting his head.
 He was subsequently rushed to the emergency room.
 After a few hours of dizziness, doctors sent him home to rest.

 Looking for Alternatives

 In 2003, Simpson discovered three ominous bumps on his arm.
-Rick went to the doctor, who performed a biopsy on the tissue.
-Unfortunately, the doctor’s suspicions were confirmed: Rick Simpson had a form of skin cancer known as basal cell carcinoma.
+He went to the doctor, who performed a biopsy on the tissue.
+Unfortunately, the doctor’s suspicions were confirmed: Simpson had a form of skin cancer known as basal cell carcinoma.
 Rather than rely on traditional medicine, he once again went down the cannabis route.

 When he took off the bandage, he was stunned by what he saw.
 The cancerous growths had vanished.
-While his doctor was skeptical, there was no turning back for Rick Simpson; he was now 100% convinced that cannabis had healing powers.
+While his doctor was skeptical, there was no turning back for Simpson; he was now 100% convinced that cannabis had healing powers.